ArismLab/.github/profile/README.md

 <div align='center'>
 <h1>Arism Lab - Power your future</h1>
-<p>🚀 We bring a new transparent world by developing cutting-edge web3 applications</p>
+<p>We bring a new transparent world by developing cutting-edge web3 applications 🚀</p>
 <a href="https://arism.vercel.app">https://arism.vercel.app</a>
 </div>